vdavez/codingforlawyers/md/faq.md

 ## When will you finish?

 This is obviously still a work-in-progress.
 I expect that it will take me a few months to get it into `1.0` shape.
-Obviously, if there's a large demand, I'll prioritize it accordingly.
+If there's a large demand, I'll prioritize it accordingly.
 So, please send feedback.

 ## No banner ads?
 No fee?